Nisha Gadgil, MD

 Get to know Nisha Gadgil, MD

-I encourage a patient-centered focus that allows families to play an active role in the care of their children.
-Because pediatric neurosurgery may seem like a complicated and daunting process, I believe that all patients deserve to understand the details.
-I provide compassionate care that empowers patients to understand their condition and participate in the decision-making process.
+Dr. Gadgil encourages a patient-centered focus that allows families to play an active role in the care of their children.
+She believes that all patients deserve to understand the details of their condition and participate in the decision-making process.

 Clinical Interests